GuitarML/mldsp-papers/.github/ISSUE_TEMPLATE/00-add-paper.md

 <!--
 Hello and thank you for trying to contribute!
-Please follow the guide below in order to add your paper to the list
+Please fill the fields below in order to submit your paper to the list

 Thanks again for your help!
 -->